Jordan: Government and politics

-The capital city of Jordan is Amman, located in north-central Jordan.
-Jordan is divided into 12 governorates (muhafazah) (informally grouped into three regions: northern, central, southern).
-These are subdivided into a total of 52 districts (Liwaa'), which are further divided into neighbourhoods in urban areas or into towns in rural ones.

-The current monarch, Abdullah II, ascended to the throne in February 1999 after the death of his father King Hussein.
+The monarch, Abdullah II, ascended to the throne in February 1999 after the death of his father King Hussein.
 Abdullah re-affirmed Jordan's commitment to the peace treaty with Israel and its relations with the United States.
-He refocused the government's agenda on economic reform, during his first year.
-King Abdullah's eldest son, Prince Hussein, is the current Crown Prince of Jordan.
-The current prime minister is Bisher Khasawneh who received his position on 12 October 2020.
-Abdullah had announced his intentions of turning Jordan into a parliamentary system, where the largest bloc in parliament forms a government.
-However, the underdevelopment of political parties in the country has hampered such moves.
-Jordan has around 50 political parties representing nationalist, leftist, Islamist, and liberal ideologies.
-Political parties contested a fifth of the seats in the 2016 elections, the remainder belonging to independent politicians.
+He refocused the government's agenda on economic reform during his first year.
+King Abdullah's eldest son, Prince Hussein, is the Crown Prince of Jordan.
+The prime minister is Jafar Hassan who was appointed on 15 September 2024.
+Abdullah had announced his intention to move Jordan to a parliamentary system, where the largest bloc in parliament forms a government.
+However, the underdevelopment of political parties in a country where tribal identity remains strong has hampered the effort.
+Jordan has approximately 50 political parties representing nationalist, leftist, Islamist, and liberal ideologies.
+Political parties contested one-fifth of the seats in the 2016 elections, the remainder belonging to independent politicians.

-According to Freedom House, Jordan is ranked as "Not Free" in the Freedom in the World 2022 report.
-Jordan ranked 94th globally in the Cato Institute's Human Freedom Index in 2021, and ranked 58th in the Corruption Perceptions Index (CPI) issued by Transparency International in 2021.
-In the 2022 Press Freedom Index by Reporters Without Borders, Jordan ranked 151st out of 180 countries worldwide in the Political Context, scoring was 40 on a scale from 0 (least free) to 105 (most free).
-The report added "the Arab Spring and the Syrian conflict have led the authorities to tighten their grip on the media and, in particular, the Internet, despite an outcry from civil society".
+Freedom House ranked Jordan as "Not Free" in the Freedom in the World 2022 report.
+Jordan ranked 94th globally in the Cato Institute's Human Freedom Index in 2021, and ranked 58th in the Corruption Perceptions Index issued by Transparency International in 2021.
+In the 2023 Press Freedom Index by Reporters Without Borders, Jordan ranked 146 out of 180 countries.
+The overall score for Jordan was 42.79, based on a scale from 0 (least free) to 105 (most free).
+The 2015 report noted "the Arab Spring and the Syrian conflict have led the authorities to tighten their grip on the media and, in particular, the Internet, despite an outcry from civil society".
 Jordanian media consists of public and private institutions.
 Popular Jordanian newspapers include Al Ghad and the Jordan Times.
-Al-Mamlaka, Ro'ya and Jordan TV are some Jordanian TV channels.
+Al-Mamlaka, Roya TV and Jordan TV are some Jordanian television channels.
 Internet penetration in Jordan reached 76% in 2015.
-There are concerns that the government will use the COVID-19 pandemic in Jordan to silence dissidents.